Advanced Industries Accelerator Programs

-Infrastructure Funding: This grant uses funding to accelerate commercialization and innovation of advanced industry products and services by building capacity and workforce for the advanced industries ecosystem.
-The application for this grant is open twice a year in the spring and fall.
+Collaborative Infrastructure Funding: This grant uses funding to accelerate commercialization and innovation of advanced industry products and services by building capacity and workforce for the advanced industries ecosystem.
+The application for this grant is open once a year in the spring.
 Learn more.

 Export Accelerator Program: This is a financial assistance program for aspiring and current Colorado exporters.
 The grant program supports eligible small and medium-sized business through funds to offset international business development and marketing costs.
 Learn more.

 |Early-Stage Capital & Retention||January 1, 2021||March 1, 2021|

 |Proof of Concept||January 1, 2021||March 1, 2021|

 |Week 3||All applications distributed to industry specific sub-committees|

 |Weeks 6-7||Sub-committees meet and select applications to refer to full committee|